Parloa vs Zendesk: A complete guide for support teams in 2026

 A transparent alternative with eesel AI

-eesel AI offers a clear, modern, and transparent alternative.
+eesel AI offers a clear and modern alternative that works alongside your current setup.
 The pricing is based on a predictable monthly volume of AI interactions, and there are no per-resolution fees.
-This is a huge deal.
-It means your bill won't suddenly jump just because your support volume spiked one month.
-You’re not penalized for being successful.
+This means your bill won't suddenly jump just because your support volume spiked one month.

 Even better, eesel AI offers a flexible month-to-month plan that you can cancel anytime.
-This is a breath of fresh air compared to the long-term, multi-year contracts that enterprise vendors often lock you into.
-You get the freedom to adapt as your business needs change.
+This provides teams the freedom to adapt as their business needs change, complementing the long-term reliability of platforms like Zendesk.

 The verdict: Which platform is right for you?